 bring them up,” that is, to nourish and feed their children, providing them with tender care so that they would grow to godly maturity.
 Fathers are to do this by two explicit activities: “

-training and admonition.”
-First, fathers must “train” their children, comprehensively teaching them truth (cf. Acts 7:22; 22:3; Titus 2:12).
+discipline and instruction.”
+First, fathers must “discipline” their children, comprehensively teaching them truth (cf. Acts 7:22; 22:3; Titus 2:12).
 Sometimes called “formative discipline,” this happens both by verbal instruction and by personal example (cf. Hebrews 12:7).
-Second, in what may be called “corrective discipline,” fathers must “admonish” their children, verbally correcting specific areas of their children’s lives that are out of line with the truth they know.
+Second, in what may be called “corrective discipline,” fathers must instruct their children, verbally correcting specific areas of their children’s lives that are out of line with the truth they know.
 In both instances the Scripture must be central, as Paul affirmed:

 The Importance of Our Family Worship